Sustainability

 The entire arts and events sector worldwide continues to grapple with the topic of sustainability – albeit at varying levels of speed and intensity.
 As an institution that depends on financial support and subsidies, the Foundation began preparing its statutes and mission statement accordingly at an early stage.
 Thanks to our approach, our activities and also the new buildings in our park-like surroundings, we are now perfectly suited to act as a flagship in this global development of the education, concert and events market.

 The Foundation deems it of material importance to work on a structured development of compliance in the area of internal and external communications.
-This is subdivided into the relevant areas of “services”, such as catering, media service providers, printing houses, photographers and events technology, and “consumption of materials and use of resources”.
+This is subdivided into the relevant areas of “services”, such as catering, media service providers, printing houses, photographers and events technology, and “consumption of materials and use of resources.”
 Measures for achieving these objectives have already been set out and either partially implemented or planned.

 Particular attention is paid to the manner in which corporate identity is communicated, both internally and externally.
 At the same time, consumption of resources must always be minimised and attention should be paid to the origin of products.
 Gradually, preference is being given to collaboration with service providers who act in a sustainable, environmentally conscious way.
 Here, we feel it is important that the majority of suppliers and service providers come from the local region.
 We have begun consistently evaluating our purchasing processes and adjusting them where necessary.
-Our aim is to collect data on further area-specific topics of environmental management and develop more key figures or, specifically, determine performance indicators to allow us to identify improvements.
+Our aim is to collect data on further area-specific topics of environmental management and develop more key figures or, specifically, to determine performance indicators that will allow us to identify improvements.

 7.3.2 Measures and results